bastienroque/bastienroque/README.md

 ### About

-26, currently based in Portugal.<br>
+27, currently based in Portugal.<br>
+A developer who can talk to clients, understand UX, and who tries to build things that look good.<br>
-Focused on React, Next.js, TypeScript and API integrations.
+Focused on React, Next.js, TypeScript and API integrations.<br>
 With a background in technical support and customer operations with experience debugging integrations and troubleshooting production issues.

 ---